Maxime Moses Alexandre

 Maxime Moses Alexandre (1899–1976) was a French poet associated with Surrealism.

 Life

 Maxime Alexandre was born into a liberal Jewish family in Wolfisheim.
-There his first language was German, although his family moved to Lausanne during World War I. There he learnt French, and was introduced to Romain Rolland by René Schickelé.
+There his first language was German, although his family moved to Lausanne during World War I. There he learned French, and was introduced to Romain Rolland by René Schickelé.

 Alexandre was active in the surrealist movement from its inception in 1924 until 1929, when he followed Louis Aragon out of the group.
 He contributed to both La Révolution surréaliste and Le Surréalisme au service de la révolution.
 A Communist, he also worked for the French Communist Party newspaper L'Humanité.
 He was imprisoned when World War II started.

 In 1949 Alexandre converted to Roman Catholicism, though he later left the church in reaction to what he felt was the church's anti-Semitism.